-More than one in three people who text have been targeted by scam in the past six months but fewer than two in five have reported it.
+More than one in three people who text have been targeted by scams in the past six months, but fewer than two in five have reported it.

 The most common scam by far was a criminal masquerading as HM Revenue and Customs (HMRC) stating that the recipient was due a sizeable tax refund.

 But despite so many receiving scam messages, some of which can lead to people losing a life-changing sum of money, only 39% reported it.

 You can report scam and spam texts directly to your mobile phone provider.
 All operators now use 7726 as the short code to report spam texts, which is free of charge.

 Never respond to scam texts as this will just confirm that your number is live.
 Simply delete the message.

 Which?
 Consumer Rights editor Adam French, said: ‘We found that a frightening number of people are still receiving scam messages, not only leaving them vulnerable to the loss of their hard-earned cash but also sensitive personal information.

 ‘Firms must urgently prioritise building the systems needed to stop these messages reaching peoples’ devices.

 ‘While we wait for action on this, it’s important that people remain as vigilant as possible.
 Stop and think about a message you receive before engaging in communication.
 The problem is still rife – any unexpected messages could well be a scam.’